danparizher/Pax-Academia/ENVIRONMENT.md

 # Setting up the Environment

 1. Clone the forked repository onto your machine.
-2. Activate the virtual environment.
-On windows, running the [`setup.bat`](./setup.bat) file will suffice.
+   - Make sure the default system python version is `>=3.10` as there is a match case within the codebase.
+Recommended version is `3.11`

-   On Linux/MacOS, create a new virutal environment via
+2. Create and activate the virtual environment by running the following in your terminal:

    ```bash
    python -m venv venv